Lacandon people: Archaeology

 At Matamangos, the site approximately one kilometer from El Caobal is identified by its abundance of mango trees (again showing that non-indigenous vegetation points to settlement).
 Matamangos was also on slightly raised ground and was located near a small group of Maya house mounds.
 After deciding to dig near one of the largest mango trees large amounts of chert debris such as chert cores, arrowheads and small blades were uncovered, another object that is characteristically Lacandón.
 Chert was a hard stone that the Lacandón used to make arrowheads and other lithic tools.
 A large piece of chert (also called a core) would first be heated and then bone is struck with a round hammerstone (made of volcanic rock) against the core, using indirect percussion fragments were chipped off to make prismatic chert blades.
 A hammerstone (probably imported from the Guatemalan highlands) was also found nearby the chert fragments.
 The stone was identified as being a hammerstone because of its smooth and rounded from use and fits comfortably in the hand and has scratches and chips from use.
 The uncovering of these related artifacts suggests possibly a tool manufacturing area or a discard site.

 Known as El Mangal or “place of many mango trees” by the locals, this site has trees that were much larger than those at Caobal or Matamangos.
 The area also had a lagoon that was known on regional maps as “El Mangal” (showing a knowledge of the area by people other than the locals).
 The water in the lagoon is not good for drinking or cooking but it useful for washing and catching fish.
 A current family has made residence at El Mangal and has unearthed a whole machete, they also found pieces of thick, hard, brown pottery (traditional Lacandón ceramic).
 While digging a trash pit the family found more pottery, although it was not the traditional smooth bowls that had been found at El Caobal, they were still ethnographically Lacandón.
 The vessels were identified as incense burners.
 The shape was hemispherical with a ring base and a hole for venting the fire and releasing smoke.
-Unlike the smooth ceramics used for every day life these vessels were adorned with the modeled head of a deity on the rim, proving this object is used for religious rites.
+Unlike the smooth ceramics used for everyday life, these vessels were adorned with the modeled head of a deity on the rim, proving this object is used for religious rites.
 The modeled heads “closely resemble those made by the ethnographic Lacandon.”
 Other decorations include incised lines and holes down the front of the bowl and protruding spikes.
 These vessels were used in “God houses” for religious purposes.
 During the Lacandón incense burner renewal ceremony men isolated themselves from the community and crafted the burners in solitude.
 They were placed in the god house and the old burners were deposited at a sacred place in the forest.
 The presence of these incense burners points possibly to a religious god house, a manufacturing site or even a sacred place of disposal.